Christy Kinahan

 Christopher Vincent Kinahan, Sr. (born 23 March 1957) (Note: Based on passport records, U.S. Department of the Treasury's Specially Designated Nationals lists Kinahan's date of birth as 23 March 1957.
-However, he is known to use identification with dates of birth including 19 November 1952 and 23 May 1957.) is an Irish drug trafficker with convictions for ecstasy and heroin smuggling.
-He is the alleged leader of the Kinahan Organised Crime Group, which he runs with his two sons, Daniel and Christopher Kinahan Jr.
+However, he is known to use identification with dates of birth including 19 November 1952 and 23 May 1957.) is an Irish drug trafficker and fugitive with convictions for ecstasy, heroin smuggling and fraud.
+He is the alleged leader of the Kinahan Organised Crime Group, which he is thought to run with his two sons, Daniel and Christopher Kinahan Jr.

+He has been wanted since 2022 by the Garda Síochána, the Drug Enforcement Administration (US), and the National Crime Agency (UK).
+A US$5 million reward has been offered by the US State Department for information leading to his capture.
+The US Treasury Department also imposed sanctions in 2022 on the Kinahan family and alleged associates.
+In 2026, Kinahan's son, Daniel, was captured in Dubai and extradited to Ireland.